-If candidates structure their answers to address each of these 'sub-requirements', it should help create an answer that addresses each of the requirements.
-A good way to do this is by the use of sub-headings.
+If candidates structure their answers to address each of these sub-requirements, it should help create an answer that provides the appropriate evidence to pass each question.
+As discussed, earlier, a good way to do this is by the use of sub-headings.
 The first sub-requirement, however, pervades everything that a candidate writes so it is not recommended that a separate section of an answer is submitted for this.